nebula-plugins/nebula-plugins.github.io/documentation/plugin_overview.md

 Check out the [nebula-clojure-plugin page](https://github.com/nebula-plugins/nebula-clojure-plugin) for details on how to use it.

+### gradle-netflixoss-project-plugin

+Gradle plugin to setup common needs for Netflix OSS projects

+This plugin is to support projects in the NetflixOSS org (and it isn't meant to be used elsewhere).
+It is at its essence just a combination of other plugins that are common to all NetflixOSS projects, with some additional configuration.
+The primary responsibilities is to:

+* Provide release process
+* Configure publishing
+* Recommend license headers

+This project could be used as an example of how a "project plugin" could work.
+A "project plugin" is a Gradle plugin that provides consistency across many projects, e.g. in a Github org or an enterprise.

 ## Core Plugins
 These plugins don't provide any significant value by themselves, but generally are used with some other plugin or infrastructure component.